 Porta Della Cresa and the Bridge of San Francesco di Sopra

-On the way down from the hill to the center, reach the old gate “Della Cresa” and the bridge of San Francesco di Sopra.
-This bridge of Romanesque Era has an ancient origin and once connected Pontremoli with the nearby villages.
-Even if it has been restored several times due to river floods, it maintains the same structure and charm of the original construction of the 14th century.
+On the way down from the hill to the center, reach the old gate Della Cresa and the bridge of San Francesco di Sopra.
+The bridge of the Romanesque Era has an ancient origin.
+In the past, it connected the old Pontremoli with the nearby villages.
+Even if it has been restored several times due to river floods, it maintains the same structure and charm as the original construction of the 14th century.

 The Duomo and the Bell Tower